On this page

 If you do not want to use one of these model agreements, you and your client can always draw up one yourselves and have it assessed by the Dutch Tax and Customs Administration.

 Model agreements are not mandatory

 It is not mandatory for self-employed professionals and their clients to work according to a model agreement.
-If they do not, the client of a self-employed professional is obliged to assess whether or not an employment relationship exists and payroll taxes should be withhold.
+If they do not, the client of a self-employed professional is obliged to assess whether an employment relationship exists and therefore payroll taxes should be withhold.

 The DBA hotline has closed.